-The Todd and Karen Wanek Family Program for HLHS at Mayo Clinic, Children's Hospital of Philadelphia, Children's Minnesota, Sisters by Heart, and Children’s Hospital of Los Angeles have joined forces in a nationwide collaboration to develop an HLHS consortium.
+The Todd and Karen Wanek Family Program for HLHS at Mayo Clinic, Children's Hospital of Philadelphia, Children's Minnesota, Sisters by Heart, Children's Hospital Colorado and Children's Hospital of Los Angeles have joined forces in a nationwide collaboration to develop an HLHS consortium.

 The HLHS Consortium was developed to give patients more options when it comes to participating in groundbreaking clinical trials and other HLHS research, no matter their location.